Redundancy: a guide for employees

 Discrimination in redundancy selection

 You should also consider whether your selection for redundancy is discriminatory.
 For example, if you have been absent from work due to maternity-related sickness or due to a disability, and are scored down for attendance as a result, then the dismissal may be unfair and in breach of discrimination legislation.
+If that’s the case, you may be entitled to claim discrimination compensation.

 What to do if the selection criteria are unfair